 - Try USA Track & Field’s online database of routes.

-- Talk to other friends who run or connect with runners on online forums such as REI Conversations.
+- Talk to other friends who run or connect with runners on online forums.

 Carry the Essentials